-Last week, the stock market was largely driven (amongst many other obvious factors) by the expectations of Wednesday’s Federal Reserve update, and then the fallout from that update.
+The stock market has largely been driven this week (amongst many other obvious factors) by the expectations of Wednesday’s Federal Reserve update, and then the fallout from that update.

 On one hand, they projected a 6.5% decline in GDP for the year.
 On the other, they re-affirmed their intention to keep interest rates at rock bottom in a bid to protect jobs and the real economy.
 Controlling high asset and stock prices were not high on their priority list.
 Additionally, along with other Central Banks around the world, they have essentially declared that they are prepared to print whatever it takes to keep the wheel spinning.
 If you’re reading this wondering why you should care about any of that, keep reading.